iotexproject/dev-portal-content/blogposts/smart-lock-conclusions.md

 ## The Limitations

 Blockchain benefits do not come for free: While reading the state of public blockchains is always free, modifying their state requires users to pay a *network fee*.
 Even when the fee is very low, this model may become expensive, depending on the use case and number of devices.
 However, when the number of devices is very high and the number of interactions is relatively low, the blockchain *pay-per-use* model may become even cheaper then some centralized services.
+On the contrary, a high number of interactions might cause potential latency issues.
+Unlike centralized, cloud-based IoT applications, blockchain is a shared underlying infrastructure for many dApps.
+As a result, users might experience significant delays when some dApps become very popular and the network gets clogged with a high volume of requests.
+In the case of our smart-lock application, this would mean that the lock might take several minutes to open!

 It's also worth noting that, regardless of the state of a smart contract or the visibility level of its functions, reading the state of public blockchains is always possible just by running a full-node (given their nature, public blockchains don't inherently come with any storage encryption features as there is no centralized entity that would maintain a secret encryption key).